-Click on a specific product from the variants list to edit the size, images, pricing, and stock.
+Click on a specific product from the variants list to edit the size, images, pricing, shipping and inventory.

 You can edit the cost and sale price of an item in the Pricing card.

-When you receive new stock, enter the amount in the Inventory field to keep up to date and avoid false out-of-stock messages.
+When you receive new stock, enter the amount in the Quantity Available field in the Inventory section to keep up to date and avoid false out-of-stock messages.
 Make sure to save your changes before exiting.

 You can repeat this process for all sizes or types of the same product by clicking the Variants card on the left side.
 Each variant has a specific SKU code (Stock Keep Unit) which is unique to specific variants.

-When selecting a product record from the main list, click thelabel in the top corner of the Variants card to add or change product attributes and variants.
+When selecting a product record from the main list, click the Edit Attributes label in the top corner of the Variants card to add or change product attributes and variants.
 For example, a top or t-shirt will have a product attribute such as the material it is made from, and a variant attribute of the sizes or colors in which it is available.

-In the Product Attributes card, click thebutton.
+In the Product Attributes card, click the Assign Attribute button.
 A pop-up will appear where you can select new attributes.
-Click the button to confirm and exit.
+Click the Assign Attribute button to confirm and exit.

 You can edit existing attributes and variants in the same way, and delete them by clicking the trash can.